-The following nature-based best management practices are integrated in the concept to support sustainable stormwater management.
+The following features are integrated in the concept to support community connectivity and pedestrian safety within and around College Park.

-CURB EXTENSIONS/BUMP OUTS סססלא
+CURB EXTENSIONS/BUMP OUTS

 Curb extensions (or "bump-outs") narrow the roadway for a short segment to slow traffic and reduce street crossing distance for pedestrians.
 They can be installed at intersections to tighten the vehicular traffic patterns, or along streets to slow advancing traffic.